Work on the cutting edge of technology and innovation in a rapidly growing career field.

 developments and opportunities in the growing and exciting field of computer science.

-Students who complete degrees in computer science generally have bright professional futures-if they are prepared to stay current with a fast-moving field.
+Students who complete degrees in computer science generally have bright professional futures in a fast-moving field.
 As computing technologies continue to expand and evolve, professional opportunities will arise for individuals with expertise in developing and maintaining computers and computer systems.
 Opportunities exist across a surprisingly diverse array of professions:

 - software engineering, programming and development